 - These addresses are usually assigned by your Internet Service Provider (ISP).

 - You can change your IP address using different VPN or proxy tools.
 Check out which method is the securest here.
+The proxy connection does indeed help you change your IP address on Mac, but the connection itself doesn’t offer any encryption and security towards your online traffic.

 - IP addresses consist of 32-bit (4 bytes) or 128-bits (16 bytes) long addresses.